upn3xt/chrono/journal/ISSUES.md

 ## Hanle all native cases (next step)

 To handle all cases for types.
 No more integer priority and this will help move forward way faster.

+## Printing and formatting all native types

+One of the parts of being able to work with all types is to print all kinds of result.
+Therefore, it'd be nice to implement string formatting early in the language using the C# like technique of formatting.
+Either that or C's native way of formatting.